LDRyan0/Tic-Tac-Toe/README.md

-The program was initially created for my major assignment in COMP1000 Unix and C Programming at Curtin University, however I endeavored to go back and add in a basic minimax solver to the program and to establish my Git skills.
+The program was initially created for my major assignment in COMP1000 Unix and C Programming at Curtin University, however I endeavored to go back and add in a basic minimax solver to the program.